30 (album): Europe

+North America

 In the United States, 30 became the top-selling album of 2021 within its first day.
 30 achieved 2021's biggest opening week, debuting atop the Billboard 200 with 839,000 album-equivalent units, including 692,000 pure album sales.
 It achieved the fourth-biggest streaming debut week for an album by a woman in 2021 and surpassed the sales of any album in the previous 11 months combined.
 30 also outsold the other 100 best-selling albums that week combined, as well as the other top 10 best-selling albums that week combined and tripled.
 All 12 tracks from 30 charted on the Billboard Hot 100 following its release, with six of them in the top 40.
 Adele's sum of chart entries rose from 14 to 25, tying her with Billie Eilish as the female artist with the third-most entries on the chart in 2021.
 30 also scored the biggest second-week sales of the year and the largest second-week total since 2018.
 Midway through its third week, 30 had sold over a million pure copies in the US, becoming the first 2021 album to reach the milestone.
 During its fourth week, 30 became the best-selling vinyl album of 2021.
 The album spent six total weeks at number one.

 30 was certified triple platinum by the Recording Industry Association of America for surpassing three million album-equivalent units in the US.
 30 was 2021's year-end best-seller with 1.990 million copies—1.219 million physical copies and 845,000 digital downloads—the only album to sell a million copies.
 This marked Adele's fifth time with the year's best-selling album.
-30 was the fourth-most consumed album of 2021 and second among women, and Adele was the second best-selling artist of 2021.30 was also the top-selling digital album, CD and vinyl LP of 2021.
+30 was the fourth-most consumed album of 2021 and second among women, and Adele was the second best-selling artist of 2021.
+30 was also the top-selling digital album, CD and vinyl LP of 2021.
 CNN reported that 30 contributed largely to the rise of both vinyl sales and CD sales, and they were reported to be up for the first time in 17 years.
 30 ranked at number two on the 2022 Billboard 200 Year-End chart, as well as number one on the 2022 Billboard Top Album Sales Year-End chart.
 The International Federation of the Phonographic Industry reported that Adele was the world's third best-selling artist of 2021.
 30 was the best-selling album of 2021 worldwide, topping the Global Album All-Format Chart, Global Album Sales Chart, and the newly created Global Vinyl Album Chart.
 The Wall Street Journal believed that 30 "largely came and went" compared to Adele's previous albums.

+30 debuted atop the Billboard Canadian Albums Chart with 70,000 units in its first week, marking Adele's third number one album there.
+For 2021, 30 was Canada's top-selling album across all formats—digital, CD and vinyl LP.
+In total, the album spent six nonconsecutive weeks at number one.